 We will provide a consistent and transparent framework in the decision making process. planning enforcement is consistent with five key planning terms of reference.
 These are:

-- Objectives of the development plan comprising the regional spatial strategy (RSS) and unitary development plan met by ensuring that unauthorised development does not undermine the purpose and credibility of its policies and proposals.
+- Objectives of the development plan comprising the Core Strategy, Site Allocations Plan and Greater Manchester Waste and Minerals Plans met by ensuring that unauthorised development does not undermine the purpose and credibility of its policies and proposals.

 - Planning permissions and consents met by ensuring that developments are in accordance with approved plans, conditions and obligations.

 - Protection of listed buildings, conservation areas, protected trees and hedgerows and other scheduled sites in the built and natural environment.